pakeke-constructor/umg-mod-monorepo/rgb_chess/technical_planning.md

 ent.attackBehaviour = {...}

+ent.squadron = {ent1, ent2, ...} -- The squadron that this unit belongs to.
+-- This is only set if `ent` is a swarm unit.
+-- (Swarm units count as 1 slot.)

+ent.cardType = "rgb_chess.card_entity"
+-- reference to the card this unit was spawned from.

 -- UNIT STATS:
 -- units should have all of these stats:
 -- NOTE: The defaults should be compulsory!!!!